 - Maple-Cream Cheese frosting (see following recipe)

-- 1/3 cup finely chopped walnuts
+- ⅓ cup finely chopped walnuts

-Preheat the oven to 350º F.
+- Preheat the oven to 350°F.

-Place the cranberries in a food processor fitted with the blade and pulse on and off until evenly and finely chopped.
+- Place the cranberries in a food processor fitted with the blade and pulse on and off until evenly and finely chopped.
 Transfer to a bowl.
 Add the sugar, stir well, and set aside.

-In a large mixing bowl, combine the flour, optional flaxseeds, baking powder, baking soda, ginger, and cinnamon.
+- In a large mixing bowl, combine the flour, optional flaxseeds, baking powder, baking soda, ginger, and cinnamon.
 Stir to combine thoroughly.

-Make a well in the center and add the applesauce, syrup, safflower oil and vanilla.
+- Make a well in the center and add the applesauce, syrup, safflower oil and vanilla.
 Stir until the wet and dry ingredients are completely combined, but don’t over mix.

-Stir the cranberries and carrots into the batter.
+- Stir the cranberries and carrots into the batter.
 Pour into a lightly oiled 9-inch round cake pan. or springform pan (see headnote).
 Bake for 30 to 35 minutes, or until a knife inserted into the center tests clean.

-If using the walnuts, toast them in a small dry skillet over medium heat until they brown lightly.
+- If using the walnuts, toast them in a small dry skillet over medium heat until they brown lightly.
 Once the cake has cooled to room temperature, release from the pan if you’ve used a springform or other easy-to-release pan and spread the frosting over the top evenly, allowing it to drip fetchingly over the sides.
 Otherwise, leave the cake in the pan and simply frost the top.

-Sprinkle evenly with the optional walnuts, then cut into wedges to serve.
+- Sprinkle evenly with the optional walnuts, then cut into wedges to serve.

 Maple-Cream Cheese Frosting

-I love this simple frosting on fruit- or vegetable-based baked goods, especially those containing carrots or pumpkin
+I love this simple frosting on fruit- or vegetable-based baked goods, especially those containing carrots or pumpkin.

-Makes about 3/4 cup, enough to frost one average-sized cake
+Makes about ¾ cup, enough to frost one average-sized cake

-- 1/2 cup vegan cream cheese
+- ½ cup vegan cream cheese

-Combine the ingredients in a food processor fitted with the metal blade.
+- Combine the ingredients in a food processor fitted with the metal blade.
 Process until creamy and smooth.
 Use a flexible cake spatula to remove from the container.